Frostfire25/MackYack-Anonymous-Messaging-Board/README.md

 1. Create
 ```
 Client -> First OR
-Sent from client to the first onion router to create a circuit.
+Sent from Client to the first onion router to create a circuit.

 Properties:
     - int - circID